 Easy Feature Integration

-You’ll be able to integrate various functions into your software easily.
-For example, as we discussed in our chatbot vs live agent guide, chatbots are very useful for helping customers navigate through menus to resolve their customer service requirements.
-These also save money because there’s no need to involve your agents when self-service is enough.
+You’ll be able to integrate various features into your software easily.
+For example, as we discussed in our chatbot vs live agent guide, chatbots are very useful for helping customers navigate through menus.
+They also save money because there’s no need to involve your agents when self-service is enough.
 It’s very easy to implement inside RCS software, and you can use a FAQ-style setup or incorporate AI to help your customers receive resolution.

 Additionally, since this messaging easily sends location data, brands send information to the customer through the messaging app that will tell them how to reach their nearest brick and mortar location.
 This is also useful for those receiving deliveries since purchasing, shipping, and delivery confirmation are all possible with the messaging application.

-RCS’s expandability is a major benefit for modern business; it’s even easy to create video calls within the app, which helps businesses eschew the use of third-party software.
+RCS’s expandability is a major benefit for modern business.
+It’s even easy to create video calls within the app, which helps businesses benefit from the use of third-party software.

-With features like branding and sender verification, customers will know when it’s your business that’s sending them communications/offers.
+With features like branding and sender verification, customers will know it’s your business that’s sending them communications/offers.
 Additionally, read receipts also help businesses better keep track of messages sent to customers.
-For example, during collections activities, when a notification about a late payment is sent, your business will know with 100% certainty that the recipient has read and received the message.
+For example, you can use it for collections activities.
+When you send a message about a late payment, you will always know that the customer received and read it.

 CPaaS Providers with RCS Messaging APIs

-Communications platform as a service (CPaaS) providers help your developers add messaging APIs to your applications to extend your communications channels.
-This allows your customers to reach your brand in ways that they find convenient.
+Communications platform as a service (CPaaS) providers help your developers add messaging APIs to your applications so you can extend your communications channels.
+This lets your customers reach your brand in ways that they find convenient.
 Remember, as we covered in our State of the Contact Center piece, modern customers typically use more than three touchpoints to reach a brand.
-This makes finding the one that has the most extensive messaging features an intelligent way to be prepared for customer needs.
+This means that you have to find the one with the best messaging features to meet your customers’ needs.

 Here are four providers that include APIs for messaging.
 These will make reaching out to Android users on the mobile operators that support the system easier.

-Twilio is a CPaaS provider that makes sending messages to customers easy.
+Twilio is a CPaaS provider that makes it easy to send messages to customers.
 Even though we talked about the top Twilio Alternatives recently, we still feel that Twilio is a great option for businesses that are looking to upgrade their customer experience by switching to RCS messaging.
 Their options are scalable so that messages are deliverable across the globe, and they have an uptime guarantee of 99.95%.
 Twilio also has an RCS app with a drag-and-drop builder that can be used to customize your messages to create a better user experience for customers.

 Messaging APIs Available through Twilio